variousaccidents/variousaccidents.github.io/_posts/2022-02-11-ever-heard-of-the-taiga.md

 I didn’t… up until I saw a video of a drone flyover in Russia with a seemingly endless flat plane filled with evergreen trees, and got curious.

-## The Taiga (or “land of little sticks” in Russia) is a biome the dominates a large portion of the northern hemisphere.
+## The Taiga (or “land of little sticks” in Russia) is a biome that dominates a large portion of the northern hemisphere.

 ![Image]({{page.image}})
 *All images are from [this fantastic video](https://youtu.be/OUmHWrF8MnY) which covers the Taiga in depth*